GlennVanHaute/webtech-lab2/README.md

-    git clone ( This command clones your or someones elses repositories to location you are ) git pull ( This command is used to "pull" the newest data ) git add ( This command is to add your changes ) git commit -m "message" ( This command commits your added things and you have to describe what you have changed ) git push ( this command pushes your work to github )
+    git clone ( This command clones your or someones elses repositories to location you are ) git pull ( This command is used to "pull" the newest data ) git add ( This command is to add your changes ) git commit -m "message" ( This command commits your added things, don't forget the message! ) git push ( this command pushes your work to github ) **Here are some commands when you fork a repositorie:**

+    git fetch upstream
+    git remote add upstream -reponame-
+    git merge upstream/master

  **Here are a Few basic commands for your command prompt :**